Yongzheng Emperor: Birth and early life

 Yinzhen was the eleventh recorded son of the Kangxi Emperor, and the fourth prince to survive into adulthood.
 His mother, historically known as Empress Xiaogongren, was originally a court attendant from the Manchu Uya clan.
 Around the time when Yinzhen was born, his mother was of low status and did not have the right to raise her own children.
 For most of his childhood, Yinzhen was raised by Noble Consort Tong, the daughter of Tong Guowei, the Kangxi Emperor's maternal uncle and an eminent official in the early part of the Kangxi Emperor's reign.
 She died when Yinzhen was just 9 years old.
 After she gave birth to more children, Yinzhen's mother was promoted to a pin and then to a fei, and became known as defei or "Virtuous Consort".
 The Kangxi Emperor did not raise his children only inside the palace.
 He also exposed his sons (including Yinzhen) to the outside world and gave them a rigorous education.
 Yinzhen accompanied his father on several inspection trips around the Beijing area, as well as one further south.
 He became the honorary leader of the Plain Red Banner during the Battle of Jao Modo between the Qing Empire and the Mongol Dzungar Khanate led by Galdan Khan.
 Yinzhen was made a beile in 1689 along with several brothers and promoted to junwang (second-rank prince) in 1698.

 In 1709, the Kangxi Emperor stripped his second son Yinreng of his position as crown prince.
 Yinreng had been the crown prince for his whole life; his removal left the position of heir open to competition among the Emperor's remaining sons (the Kangxi Emperor had 24 sons who reached adulthood).
 In the same year, the Kangxi Emperor promoted Yinzhen from junwang to qinwang (first-rank prince) under the title "Prince Yong of the First Rank" (和碩雍親王 (和硕雍亲王, Héshuò Yōng Qīnwáng); Manchu: hošoi hūwaliyasun cin wang).
 Yinzhen maintained a low profile during the initial stages of the succession struggle.
 To appoint a new heir, the Kangxi Emperor decreed that officials in his imperial court would nominate a new crown prince.
 The Kangxi Emperor's eighth son, Yinsi, was the candidate preferred by the majority of the court as well as many of the Kangxi Emperor's other sons.
-The Kangxi Emperor, however, opted not to appoint Yinsi as his heir apparent largely due to apprehension that Yinsi's political clout at court was beginning to overshadow that of himself.
+The Kangxi Emperor, however, opted not to appoint Yinsi as his heir apparent largely due to apprehension that Yinsi's political clout at court was beginning to overshadow his own.
 Thereafter, Yinzhen sensed that his father was in favour of re-instating Yinreng as heir apparent, thus he supported Yinreng and earned the trust of his father.